shinolab/autd3-old-monorepo/doc/book/src/en/Users_Manual/link.md

 How many times to multiply depends on the number of connected devices.
 The value should be as small as possible without causing errors.
-For example, if you have 9 devices, it should work if you multiply the value by 2 or 3.
+For example, if you have nine devices, it should work if you multiply the value by 2 or 3.

 ## RemoteTwinCAT